Female Directors (China, 2012)

 Without steady jobs to occupy their time and in need of a creative outlet, Ah-ming and Yueyue decide to make a documentary about their lives in Beijing, which involves taking turns to film one another while raising frank questions that serve to interrogate their respective positions towards a myriad of life choices.
 The importance of truth in such self-enquiry and the challenge of locating it is brought up early on when Yueyue wonders if the friends can be “perfectly honest” with one another and Ah-ming replies, “No”, before settling on being “relatively honest” as a way of achieving meaning.
 While their intention seems to be to make a film that will thrive on their camaraderie, what follows becomes compelling because their friendship finds itself in freefall when the two women discover that they have been seeing the same man.
 As a pointed commentary on social norms, he remains nameless and unseen but is later dubbed “Mr. Short” at the expense of his manhood.
 Joking for the purpose of solidarity aside, Ah-ming and Yueyue are dependent on him financially: Ah-ming has borrowed money from him to fund a film project, while Yueyue accepts gifts and help with daily expenses.

-Several heated conversations revolve around with numerous accusations of hypocrisy.
+Several heated conversations revolve around dependence on the opposite sex, with numerous accusations of hypocrisy being made.
 Ah-ming insists that Yueyue is essentially prostituting herself, while Yueyue claims she is only seeking a normal level of stability and that Ah-ming is using her artistic pursuits as a means of justifying her own financial neediness, openly doubting that her friend will ever pay back the ‘loan’ that she has taken to complete her film.
-These increasingly confrontational discussions play out in both private and public spaces, culminating in a verbally explicit showdown at the outdoor table of a Wangfujing noodle restaurant, presenting these friends – or frenemies by this point – as representatives of a generation that has little regard for social discretion, whether airing personal opinion or dirty laundry, especially when doing so can result in sensational footage.
+These increasingly confrontational discussions play out in both private and public spaces, culminating in a verbally explicit showdown at the outdoor table of a noodle restaurant, presenting these friends – or frenemies by this point – as representatives of a generation that has little regard for social discretion, whether airing personal opinion or dirty laundry, especially when doing so can result in sensational footage.

-Running a tight 43-minutes yet addressing enough current topics to sustain a film more than twice its length through sharp dialogue that runs the gamut from snippety to outright lacerating, Female Directors is a candid meta-commentary that deconstructs not only its titular pair’s varied, at times contradictory responses to male-dominated society but the methods used to examine such conditions in the digital age.
+Running a tight 43-minutes yet addressing enough current topics to sustain a film more than twice its length, Female Directors is a candid meta-commentary that deconstructs not only its titular pair’s varied, at times contradictory responses to male-dominated society but the methods used to examine such conditions in the digital age.